SoMLabs/imx-meta-somlabs/README.md

 System building may be configured for one of the available machine configurations:

-* visioncb-6ull-std-emmc-btwifi - VisionCB-6ULL-STD board with eMMC and wireless modem VisionSOM-6ULL version
-* visioncb-6ull-std-emmc - VisionCB-6ULL-STD board with eMMC VisionSOM-6ULL version
-* visioncb-6ull-std-sd-btwifi - VisionCB-6ULL-STD board with SD-card and wireless modem VisionSOM-6ULL version
-* visioncb-6ull-std-sd - VisionCB-6ULL-STD board with SD-card VisionSOM-6ULL version
+* visioncb-6ull-std - VisionCB-6ULL-STD board with VisionSOM-6ULL modules
 * visionsom-8mm-cb - VisionCB-8M board family with VisionSOM-8Mmini modules

 System building may be started by the following commands: